White House wanted 10k active duty troops to quell protesters - Local News 8

 After violence in DC on Monday, along with a militarized law enforcement presence, Milley held phone calls over two days with President Donald Trump’s arch political enemies, the Democratic leaders of Congress.

-A congressional source confirmed a Milley call with Senate Democrat leader Senator Chuck Schumer on Monday.
+A congressional source confirmed Milley had a call with Senate Democratic Leader Chuck Schumer on Monday.
 A defense official also confirmed a call with House Speaker Nancy Pelosi on Tuesday.

-The official said several other calls were made by Milley to Congress.
+The official said Milley made several other calls to members of Congress.
+And that official told CNN he also talked with Republican leadership in the House and Senate, as well.

 While the exact discussions with the Democratic congressional leaders have not been disclosed, by Monday night Milley had already had tense words with Trump that active duty military troops against protesters in DC was absolutely not needed despite the President’s threats, several officials confirmed.